How To Handle Down Days

 Make good environments and good actions habitual.
 Remember that habits are grooves that get deeper with every action, good or bad.
 It pays to make the good grooves deeper.

 Look ahead to what & where the garbage is in your life.
 Prepare your boundaries and escape routes ahead of time.
 Then, when garbage appears you can recognize it, know what to do and be prepared to quickly escape.
 When you make a mistake analyze what and why it happened and make better plans to evade and escape it the next time.

 Related Ideas: Stop bad actions … then think later.
 Bad Companions Ruin Good Character.

 Practice Makes Perfect top

 Keep practicing these skills on up days as well as down days.
-Do not worry about the details.
-Do not worry about doing them right.
+Don’t worry about the details.
+Don’t worry about doing them right.
 Just do it.
 Just practice as best you can and things will naturally get clearer and better.
 Every person is different so experiment and see which skills quickly help you the most and develop them first to gain positive momentum.

 This is the path towards becoming the conscious master of your thoughts, moods, aches & pains rather than their unconscious slave.
 This is a great way to start having more good days and fewer bad days.